 I spent a few weeks in northern Virginia, and found that there are wild spaces to be found- not as wild as Maine, but still beautiful and historic, and blooming in what seemed to be a full season ahead of the Northeast.
 I used the All Trails app, National Park Service, state and county government websites, and word-of-mouth to find parks.
 Here are a few:

-A $7 admission fee (according to signs at the park, it was scheduled to go to $10 as of May 1, 2018, but I believe this was rolled back) gets you entrance to a beautiful forest sanctuary in Triangle, VA with miles of trails (see official park map here).
+A $20 per vehicle admission fee (valid for 7 consecutive days) gets you entrance to a beautiful forest sanctuary in Triangle, VA with miles of trails (see official park maps here).
 I chose a fairly aggressive loop from the Visitor Center parking lot, using the Laurel, South Valley and North Valley Trails, Burma Road, Scenic Drive, Oak Ridge and (again) South Valley and Laurel Trails to create a tour of the park that spanned almost 15 miles.

 Like the other trails and parks I will describe below, this park appeared to have sustained heavy trail damage from storms, and trail crews had been busy.
 The loop took me through rolling hills, and included waterfalls, dogwood blossoms, and a large variety of wildflowers.